mnavasloro/legal-llms/Notes.md

 => take a smaller and larger model of each LLM for comparison
 - Evaluation -> needs rework
 - Decision section does not cover last sentence which is annotated as an event!
-=> Include the sentence after the decision sections ends, plus the sentence before
+-> Include the sentence after the decision sections ends, plus the sentence before => DONE
 - Preprocessing: add numbers to sentences to check order
 - Length of documents: check context length of LLMs
 - Check acceptable tokens of each LLM